 What is a GPU database?

 Put it simply, a GPU database is a database, relational or non-relational, that uses a GPU (graphical processing unit) to perform some database operations.
-For example, GPU databases are typically fast.
-Subsequently, GPU databases are more flexible in processing many different types of data, or much larger amounts of data.
+For example, GPU databases are typically fast, and geared towards analytics.
+The use of high-throughput devices like NVIDIA Tesla GPUs mean that most GPU databases are more flexible in processing many different types of data, or much larger amounts of data.

 Let’s have a look at two main types of GPU databases: